Contents

 Currently, WebRTC Video Chat and WebRTC Network don’t have a public interface to use the signaling server directly.
 Instead, it is called indirectly via the IBasicNetwork, IMediaNetwork and ICall interfaces.

-Unlike other software designed for WebRTC signaling this server is rather simple and primitive.
+Unlike other software designed for WebRTC signaling this server is kept as simple as possible.
 In fact, it isn’t even aware of the signaling process or of the content of the messages.
 All it does is connecting users based on an address and relaying their (binary) messages.
 This is done to avoid having to change the server and break compatibility with older versions of the Asset due to changes in WebRTC or the asset itself.
 It also makes it easier to combine it with an existing infrastructure.
 Instead of changing the server it can simply be wrapped.
 Here are some examples:

 The WebRTC Network ChatApp uses it to create a server / client structure.
 One user can open a chatroom .
 That user will be the “server user”.
 Many other users “client users” can then connect directly to the “server user”.
 The client users will only use the signaling server to establish a direct connection and then cut the signaling connection.
 Only the server user will keep the signaling connection alive.